Healthcare Duress Alerting Systems: What to Evaluate Before You Buy

 • Dense reader networks (BLE, Wi-Fi, or UWB) must be installed across the facility

-• In clinical areas like ICUs and operating rooms, that hardware may require air filtration shutdowns, adding months to deployment
+• In clinical areas like ICUs, that hardware may require air filtration shutdowns, adding months to deployment

-Standalone badge-based systems operate on their own wireless network using battery-powered beacons placed throughout the facility.
+Standalone badge-based systems operate on their own wireless network using battery-powered beacons.
 They don't depend on hospital Wi-Fi, building power, or the facility LAN.
-Location activates only when the button is pressed, so staff aren't continuously tracked.
-Deployment typically takes weeks rather than months because the infrastructure is independent of clinical systems.
-These systems exist for one purpose, and every design decision reflects that focus.
+Location activates only when the button is pressed.
+Deployment takes weeks, not months.
+Because the beacons run on batteries, a building-wide power outage doesn't touch the coverage network.

 App-based systems run on staff smartphones.
 They cost less upfront but assume the staff member can reach their phone during a physical confrontation.
-They depend on cellular signal or Wi-Fi.
-In behavioral health units where personal devices are often restricted, they aren't an option.
-For a deeper look at what behavioral health environments specifically require, see our guide to the best duress alarms for psychiatric units.
+In behavioral health units where personal devices are restricted, they aren't an option.
+For what behavioral health environments specifically require, see our guide to the best duress alarms for psychiatric units.

-Fixed-mount systems place panic buttons at fixed locations (nurse stations, exam rooms, hallways).
+Fixed-mount systems place panic buttons at fixed locations.
 They provide coverage only where buttons are installed.
 A staff member cornered elsewhere has no way to alert.

-The adoption question cuts across all four types, but it hits tracking-based systems hardest.
-In one urban emergency department, the majority of clinical staff didn't wear their personal duress alarm [3], citing bulky design and unreliable security response.
+You can't track your staff continuously and expect them to trust the system.
+In one urban emergency department, the majority of clinical staff didn't wear their personal duress alarm [3].
 Among healthcare workers given RTLS tags, physician willingness reached only 63% [4].
-Add continuous location tracking and adoption drops further: nurses decline to wear devices that monitor where they are throughout a shift.
+Add continuous location tracking and nurses simply decline to wear the device.
 The system shows full coverage on a dashboard and provides zero protection on the floor.

 Where DIY and Commodity Alternatives Fall Short

-Before investing in a purpose-built system, some facilities try to close the gap with tools they already have.
+Some facilities try to close the gap with tools they already have.
 That instinct makes sense.
-It also introduces failure modes that aren't obvious until an incident exposes them.
+It introduces failure modes that aren't obvious until an incident exposes them.

-Consumer panic buttons (retail products designed for home use) send an alert but don't transmit location data to a security operations center.
-They don't integrate with institutional response protocols, and nobody verifies coverage across a 500,000-square-foot campus.
+Consumer panic buttons send an alert but don't transmit location data to a security operations center.
+They don't integrate with institutional response protocols.

-Repurposed nurse call systems route duress alerts through the same channel as clinical requests, medication reminders, and bed alarms.
-A duress alert buried in routine nurse call notifications doesn't get the urgent response it requires.
+Repurposed nurse call systems route duress alerts through the same channel as clinical requests and bed alarms.
+A duress alert buried in routine notifications doesn't get an urgent response.

 Smartphone apps face a simpler problem.
 During a physical confrontation, reaching for a phone, unlocking it, and tapping an app takes coordination that a staff member under attack doesn't have.